svanderburg/nijs/README.md

     $ nijs-build pkgs.js -A hello --eval-only

+We can also nicely format the generated expression to improve readability:

+    $ nijs-build pkgs.js -A hello --eval-only --format

 Building NiJS packages from a Nix expression
 --------------------------------------------
 We can also call the composition CommonJS module from a Nix expression.
 This is